STIR/SHAKEN: STIR

 On reception, the STIR information is decoded using the provider's public key.
 If this fails, the STIR information can be considered invalid.
 If it properly decodes, it can extract the information and examine the attestation to decide whether to allow the call to continue.
 In the case of a VoIP endpoint on a smart phone, for instance, the display might show that the call is of an unknown origin ("C") or that it failed verification entirely.

 Anyone on the VoIP side of the call can add a STIR header claiming "A" attestation even to known-bad calls.
 This may start in a robocaller's software, for instance.
 In this case, upstream users would not have the keys necessary to decode the STIR header and the authentication would fail.
 The software might also encode a header to pose as a trusted source, but in this case, the known public key for trusted source would fail to decode the header and the authentication would fail.

 The STIR system relies on a chain of trust.
 For this to work, the system requires certification services that are well known so end-user software knows whom to query to retrieve the public key, and are trusted to provide valid information and not provide keys to known-bad players.
-This network will be based on the existing Certificate Authority system in use today.

 The robocaller might find a VoIP provider willing to sign their calls even though they are known-bad, in the same fashion that there are Internet service providers that provide service to known email spam farms.
 To combat this, the STIR header contains both the original phone number when it enters the provider as well as the caller ID being claimed.
 If these do not match, the STIR authentication fails.
 For such a certificate to get through, the provider would also have to be willing to fake the number on reception, for instance, by copying whatever caller ID number the robocaller provided.
 In this case the STIR will validate correctly, and stopping such calls will have to be done at a higher level, through key revocation or similar.

 The STIR system is defined as a series of Request for Comments documents by the IETF: